bitcoin-core/bitcoincore.org/_posts/en/pages/2024-06-26-security-advisories.md

 ---

 **Low** severity bugs will be disclosed 2 weeks after a fixed version exists on the current major release branch.
-  A pre-announcement will be made at the same time as the release.

 **Medium** and **High** severity bugs will be disclosed 2 weeks after the [last affected release goes EOL](/en/lifecycle/).
 This is a year after a fixed version was first released.

-A pre-announcement will be made 2 weeks prior to disclosure.
+A pre-announcement will be made two weeks prior to releasing the details of a vulnerability.
+This pre-announcement will coincide with the release of a new major version and contain the number of fixed vulnerabilities and their severity levels.

 **Critical** bugs are not considered in the standard policy, as they would most likely require an ad-hoc procedure.
 Also, a bug may not be considered a vulnerability at all.
 Any reported issue